What Is Product Engagement Score (PES) and How to Improve it to Drive More Revenue

 Adoption is a measure of how much of your product features your active users are actually using (duh!).

 The adoption rate in PES is calculated by taking the average number of Core Events (features) adopted by your active Visitors/Accounts divided by the total number of Core Events available to them.
-This metric helps you to determine the success of your product in terms of how useful the features you’ve built really are for your users.
+This metric helps you to determine the success of your product in terms of how useful the features you’ve built are for your users.

 Step 2.
 Measure stickiness